 That is frustrating, but the consumer might not be out the extra money after all.
-Around half of credit cards offer some type of price protection.
+Around half of credit cards offer some type of price protection as a perk.
 This is a valuable service for consumers, but they have to know how to use it.

 The credit card company isn’t going to reach out to the consumer if the price drops.
 The consumer has to take action to use the service.
 Otherwise, he or she will be stuck paying the higher price for the item.

 Consumers who buy something and find it at a lower price within a predetermined amount of time are eligible for price protection if they purchased the item on a covered card.
 Most of these cards offer the protection for 60–120 days from the date of purchase.
 The credit card company refunds the difference between the two items.
 That does not include taxes or shipping.

 The two items must be exactly the same.
 They must be the same model number and manufactured by the same company in order for this to work.
 If there is any difference between the two items, it won’t be eligible for price protection.

 Consumers typically have to register the item with the credit card company for it to be eligible for price protection.
 They also have to file paperwork to receive the refund.
 If they don’t have any of the paperwork necessary, they cannot take advantage of price protection.

 Let’s look at an example to get a better understanding of how this works.

 Joe goes to Retailer A and purchases a new television with his credit card.
 He pays $1,025 for the TV and feels good about the purchase.

 Three weeks later, Joe stops by Retailer B and finds himself in the television section.
 He sees the exact same TV for $200 less.